Don't Trip Yourself up While Buying your New Home

 What's more fun than getting a bunch of new furniture to adorn your future home?
 Nothing.
 But making large purchases before your loan closes can be a mistake.
 There are still a few major hurdles to jump before your loan closes.
 Below you'll find a list of actions to stay away from during this crucial time of your home purchase.

-Don't throw your money around.
-You may be itching to turn your new living room into a home magazine cover, or celebrate your new castle, but keep away from expensive purchases like furniture, cars, appliances, or vacations until closing.
-Your lender may send up red flags if you purchase your appliances on your credit cards during your loan process.
-Using cash to buy expensive items can even be a problem: most lending institutions consider your available cash when approving your application.
+Don't make expensive purchases.
+You may be itching to turn your new kitchen into a showplace, or celebrate your new dream home, but stay away from major purchases like furniture, cars, appliances, or vacations until the loan closes.
+You may send up red flags with your lender if you buy your electronics on your credit cards during your loan process.
+Since lending institutions are looking closely at your bank accounts, a large cash purchase is also not advised.

-Don't switch banks or move money around in your bank accounts.
-Most lenders will require you to provide recent bank statements for all of your accounts: checking, savings, money market, and other assets.
-The lender is looking for a consistent flow of your money each pay period, in the interest of ruling out fraud.
-No matter the purpose, moving banks or moving funds from one account to another may raise a red flag with your lender and slow down your application process.
+Don't move money around or change banks.
+Your lender will ask for recent bank statements on all of your accounts: checking, savings, money market, and other assets.
+In order to detect fraud, lenders want to see a consistent portrayal of how you earn your money and where any additional funds come from.
+No matter the reason, moving banks or transferring funds can raise a red flag with your lender and slow your approval process.

 Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
 Your earnest money does not belong to the seller: it is actually yours until the sale closes.
 Some sellers may not realize that the good faith funds should go toward your expenses at closing.
 A neutral party, like an attorney can hold onto your earnest funds, or you may put them temporarily into a trust account until you close.
 The disposition of earnest money, in the case of a failed transaction, should be indicated in the purchase agreement with your seller.

 At Omni Mortgage Corp., we answer questions about this process every day.
 Give us a call: 7184417000.